inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

    mode/state.
 Note that the energy consumption values are parameters of the consumer module, they don't come from the radio.
-   :ned:`SensorStateBasedEpEnergyConsumer` is an extension of ``StateBasedEnergyConsumer`` with default consumption values typical for low power wireless sensor nodes.
+   :ned:`SensorStateBasedEpEnergyConsumer` is an extension of :ned:`StateBasedEnergyConsumer` with default consumption values typical for low power wireless sensor nodes.
 (Note that the consumption values should be set to more accurate ones if needed.)